 Q: How did you get started in the Sanitation Industry?

 A: When I was young, my mom worked in the office at our local garbage company in Mountain View.
-I hung around the yard a lot and got to know the garbage men.
-I kind of grew up with it, but didn’t settle into it until my late 30s.
+I hung around the yard a lot and got to know the garbage men, but didn’t settle into it until my late 30s.
 I was working at BMW as a parts guy when we had our son.
 Health insurance was really expensive and we were trying to figure out a more long term plan.
 My mom encouraged me to get my commercial driver’s license.
 I went to truck driving school, and here I am.

 Q: Where do you call home?
 Do you rent, or own it?